Deploy Logistics Operational Dashboards using DataPane

 How many SKUs are representing 80% of my total volume?

-To optimize your processes you need to perform product segmentation based on the volume per item.
+To optimise your processes, you need to perform product segmentation based on the volume per item.

 High rotations items need to be put in full pallet picking location while low rotations can be stored on shelves to save space.

-Because the business is evolving, you need to track your Pareto to adjust your layout and processes.
+As the business evolves, you need to track your Pareto to adjust your layout and processes.

-If you want to understand more about the Pareto law for layout optimization, have a look at the video below
+If you want to understand more about the Pareto law for layout optimisation, have a look at the video below

 Conclusion

-You have built a set of simple (but very useful) visuals that can be used by operational teams.
+You have built a set of simple yet highly useful visuals that operational teams can use.

 For instance, they can be embedded in a Notion document with a comments area to make it a living document.

-You can deploy the code you use to build these visuals in the cloud (Heroku, Google App Engine) to automate this process and trigger tasks on a daily basis.
+You can deploy the code you use to build these visuals to the cloud (Heroku, Google App Engine) to automate the process and trigger tasks daily.

 About Me